yama-group/Ajirni/_APPLICATION-FLOW.md

 - Signin to your account
 - After successfully signed in, you'll be directed to your profile, where you can see all your listed items for rend and the ability to update, add and delete items.
-- Home page where you can choose a category where the item you're looking for falls in.
+- Home page, where you can choose a category where the item you're looking for falls in.
 Also, as a registered user you can see all the recommended items for you based on your interests.
 - You can search for a specific item that you are looking for via the search engine in the navbar to make things faster when looking for an item.
 - When category selected, all the items under this category will show up in a new page where you can choose the item you're looking for.
 - After choosing the item, the item details will show up with all the the reviews made by other users.